Skip to main content

 Functional description

-During startup, it connects to the device and establishes communication with the SRM server to check the latest available release and receives any other available releases.
-This data is then displayed, user can simple upgrade device or select other device firmware and load it to device.
+During startup, it connects to the device and establishes communication with the SRM server and prompts for available releases.
+This data is then displayed and user can either simply upgrade or select a particular release for flashing to the device.

 Main actions: